mborysiak/Portfolio/README.md

 <b>2.
 Analysis of Teen Birth Rates:</b> https://github.com/mborysiak/Factors-Affecting-Teen-Pregnancy-Rate

 This project looked at over 50 factors that could potentially contribute to teen birth rates in various states.
-The most important factors for predicting teen birth rate on a state-level were determined using a linear regression model.
+The most important factors for predicting teen birth rate on a state-level were determined using a (regularized) linear regression model.
 I gathered, cleaned, and analyzed the data independently.

 <b>3.
 Predicting Home Prices in Aimes, IA (Kaggle Competition):</b> https://github.com/mborysiak/Predicting-Ames-Housing-Prices